Pabau GO app

 Where Pabau falls short

-• Learning curve upfront: Pabau is feature-rich — which is great once you’re up and running, but can feel overwhelming in the first few weeks.
+• Learning curve upfront: Pabau is feature-rich, which pays off once you’re running but can feel like a lot in the first few weeks.
 Budget time for onboarding.

 Customer reviews

 “As a provider, Pabau has been a game-changer for our clinic.
-The level of customization is outstanding from tailoring forms to adapting workflows, it truly feels like the software adapts to us rather than the other way around.”Brant T. (Capterra)
+The level of customization is outstanding.
+It feels like the software adapts to us, rather than the other way around.”Brant T. (Capterra)

-• Solo osteopaths going fully digital: If you’re ready to ditch paper and manual admin, Pabau’s all-in-one features cover everything from notes to billing in one place.
+• Solo osteopaths going fully digital: If you’re ready to drop paper and manual admin, Pabau covers notes, scheduling, and billing in one place.

-• Multi-location enterprises: If you’re operating across several sites, Pabau’s enterprise plan gives you unified records, access controls, and cross-site reporting in one view.
+• Multi-site groups: If you operate across several sites, Pabau’s enterprise plan gives you unified records, access controls, and cross-site reporting in one view.

 Still on the fence?
 See it in action — no commitment needed.